Lies, Lies, Lies

 Psychologist Paul Ekman is a pioneer in deception research who heads a high profile consulting firm that works with the FBI and other big clients to solve cases.
 Ekman developed the FACS (Facial Action Coding System) based on facial muscle movements and gestures he calls microexpressions.
 Sound familiar?
 If you’ve watched the new hit TV series Lie to Me, it’s not only based on Ekman’s work, he’s a consultant for the show, which lends authenticity to the first-ever show about this type of science.
 [Not seen it yet?
-Watch it on Hulu if you're in America, or via torrents.]
+Buy it on Amazon if you’re in America, or via torrents.]

 During the recent Association for Psychological Science (APS) convention, Ekman and the show’s head writer Samuel Baum were interviewed in a popular session, and other scientists detailed their research based on his FACS system in separate talks.
 (It can be used clinically to gauge pain, addiction, and more.)